-Complementary - Two angles are called complementary when their measures add to 90 degrees.
+Complementary - two angles are called complementary when their measures add to 90 degrees.

-Supplementary - Two angles are called complementary when their measures add to 90 degrees.

-Corresponding - Corresponding objects are those that appear in the same place in two similar situations.
+Supplementary - two angles are called supplementary when their measures add to 180 degrees.
+Corresponding - corresponding objects are those that appear in the same place in two similar situations.